shailenmishra/teaching-docs/engl1j/schedule.md

 - Discussion of the chapter "Prologue: Culture and Everyday Nature" in *OTW*
 - C4 representatives visit class

+{: .homework }
-> Homework: Listen to the podcast "Urban Coyote: What wildlife in cities can teach us about ourselves" and read the chapter "Living In a Circle of Beating Hearts" in *OTW*
+> Listen to the podcast "Urban Coyote: What wildlife in cities can teach us about ourselves" and read the chapter "Living In a Circle of Beating Hearts" in *OTW*

 ### Feb 19